tj5miniop/hyperion/README.md

 In the future -
 I am hoping to migrate to COSMIC once bazzite has, or make GNOME perform Slightly better on Fedora

+Changelog -

+4/11/24 - Cannot find a way to install flatpaks during setup, adding postsetup.sh as a work around to run